Why Volunteer?

 Volunteers have been at the heart of Abby’s House since the beginning.
 They come from all walks of life, volunteer on their own or as part of a group, and choose to volunteer for different reasons.
 Their length of stay varies as well.
 Some volunteer for one day, others work on a regular basis, and some stay with us for years.

 Our volunteers vary in age (18-90+!) as well.
 Some are retirees and some are in the workforce, while others are in college.
-Individual volunteers provide overnight coverage at our shelter, work in the Thrift Shop, teach classes and hold workshops in our Women’s Center, serve as receptionists, and help prepare and serve meals.
-Corporate and community groups come to Abby’s House to prepare and serve meals and help with larger projects.
+Individual volunteers provide coverage at our shelter, work in the Thrift Shop, teach classes and hold workshops in our Women’s Center, serve as receptionists, and help prepare and serve meals.
+Corporate and community groups come to Abby’s House to prepare and serve meals and help with larger projects

 The Abby’s House Thrift Shop has three goals: